emberjs/guides/source/models/creating-updating-and-deleting-records.md

 });
 ```

-Deleted records will still showup in RecordArrays returned by
+Deleted records will still show up in RecordArrays returned by
 `store.peekAll` and `hasMany` relationships until they have been
 successfully saved.